US Solar Energy Market Size

 - Therefore, owing to the above-mentioned points, declining costs and increasing efficiencies of solar PV panels are expected to drive the country's solar energy market during the forecast period.

-The US solar energy market is fragmented.
-Some of the key players include M. A. Mortenson Company, First Solar Inc., NextEra Energy Inc., SOLV Energy, and 8minutenergy Renewables LLC.
+The United States solar energy market is fragmented.
+Some of the key players (in no particular order) include M. A. Mortenson Company, First Solar Inc., NextEra Energy Inc., SOLV Energy, and 8minutenergy Renewables LLC.

 8minutenergy Renewables LLC